128technology/docs/docs/config_te_net_intf.md

 Network interface traffic engineering allows you to impose traffic limitations on all traffic egressing a specific network-interface.
 This configuration also applies to all associated adjacencies of the network-interface, but does not impact other traffic that is egressing the same device-interface but belongs to different network-interfaces.

-How It (Network Interface Traffic Engineering) Works
+## How It Works

 For network-interface traffic-engineering to make a scheduling decision, the egress VLAN ID of a packet is queried to determine whether that packet has scheduling enabled.
 If so, the packet is enqueued into a scheduler specific for that network-interface.
 If not, the packet continues with normal packet processing.

-Configuration
+## Configuration

-Network-interface traffic-engineering is configured on the network-interface of a device-interface.
-It does not have any impact on other device-interfaces or network-interfaces belonging to the same device-interface but impacts associated adjacencies.
+Network interface traffic engineering is configured under the `device-interface`.
+It does not have any impact on other device interfaces, or to other network interfaces belonging to the same device interface, but it does impact associated adjacencies.

 ```
 device-interface foo